YemudahOS/.github/profile/README.md

 ## ⚡ Mission

-Engineer **high-performance systems from silicon to cloud** — combining:
+Engineer **high-performance systems from silicon to cloud** to solve problems where traditional software alone is too slow, too unreliable, or too inefficient.

+We innovate at the intersection of:

 • Operating systems
-• Embedded & real-time firmware
+• Embedded & real-time computing
-• FPGA/ASIC acceleration
+• FPGA/ASIC hardware acceleration
-• Distributed computing
+• Distributed infrastructure
-• Scientific & applied research
+• Scientific research systems

 ---